Study Abroad Programs in Iceland

 0

-A Guide to Studying Abroad in Iceland
+How to Study Abroad in Iceland

 Just south of the Arctic Circle, the Nordic island of Iceland is home to vast expanses, glaciers — and puffins.
 Its small size lends itself well to exploration, and you’ll likely be able to visit several locations during your stay.
 If you’re not already an outdoor enthusiast, you’ll certainly be converted by the time you depart!